Golden Age of Argentine cinema: 1939–1945: Turn to bourgeois topics

-The premiere of Los martes, orquídeas, was followed by other productions that introduced young female actresses, including Nury Montsé in Canción de cuna (1941), Nelly Hering in Secuestro sensacional!!!
+Los martes, orquídeas was followed by other productions that introduced young female actresses, including Nury Montsé in Canción de cuna (1941), Nelly Hering in Secuestro sensacional!!!
 (1942) or Mariana Martí in Dieciséis años (1943).
 One of the main strategies in the search for new attractions were the contests promoted by magazines or companies, from which the main figures of the genre emerged: Mirtha Legrand (a main reference point after her debut in Los martes, orquídeas) and María Duval, the two actresses who most frequently embodied the ingénue role under the process of typecasting and were also incorporated into the star system.
-Unlike these two, the other actresses who were pigeonholed as ingenuas took part of films with more varied narrative and ideological proposals.
+Unlike these two, the other actresses who were pigeonholed as ingenuas took part in films with more varied narrative and ideological proposals.
 Within the cine de ingenuas, Duval became the main star associated with the "family comedy" genre, starring in titles such as Cada hogar, un mundo (1942), Su primer baile (1942) and Casi un sueño (1943); while Legrand was the leading figure in romantic comedy, starring in titles written specifically for her ingénue figure, such as El viaje (1942), Claro de luna (1942) or Adolescencia (1942).

 Although it has often been underestimated by historians, the cine de ingenuas was a genre of great relevance in Argentine cinema between 1941 and 1945, reaching 20% of national film production in 1942.
 However, it soon declined due to several factors, such as the increasing age of the genre's stars, the overexploitation of the same themes, and its evasion of the modern world at a time of transition for Argentine society.
 In response to this, the developers of the genre decided to turn to urban melodramas with a central sexual component, or to zany comedies with modern rather than naive girls.
-The pioneer in this sense was Carlos Hugo Christensen, with titles such as Safo, historia de una pasión (1943), 16 años (1943) and La pequeña señora de Pérez (1944).
+The pioneer in this sense was Carlos Hugo Christensen, with titles such as Safo, historia de una pasión (1943), Dieciséis años (1943) and La pequeña señora de Pérez (1944).